brunameloo/CalculatorAppReactJS/README.md

 This project is about the design and development of a Calculator App in React.
 It consists of the React Basics course's final graded assessment from the Front-End Developer Professional Certification from Meta.

-## Habilities and technologies explored and applied
+## Habilities and Technologies Explored and Applied

 ### UX/UI Design
 <br>